SanPen/GridCal/doc/md_source/investment_optimization.md

 ### Improving the NSGA-3 investments

-In continuation to prior advancements in solving the power grid optimisation problem, this report presents the NSGA-III machine learning algorithm, which has been researched, developed and implemented into GridCal with the aim of improving investment evaluation performance.
+In continuation to prior advancements in solving the power grid optimisation problem, this report presents the NSGA-III machine learning algorithm, which has been researched, developed and implemented into VeraGrid with the aim of improving investment evaluation performance.

 This multi-objective optimisation problem is currently defined by two objective functions, (Equations 1 & 2).